Shellshock9001/HTB_Writeups/Lame/Lame.md

 ![image](https://user-images.githubusercontent.com/110210595/185814242-ca1ef7ad-efb5-47bd-8b56-bedfb902f6c7.png)

-the /usr/bin/nmap suid \
+the /usr/bin/nmap suid<br>
-I head over to https://gtfobins.github.io/ and search for nmap \
+I head over to https://gtfobins.github.io/ and search for nmap<br>
-I cd /usr/bin where the suid is located. \
+I cd /usr/bin where the suid is located.<br>
 I start off with shell code (a) and nothing happened.
-So I keep going down the list. \
+So I keep going down the list.<br>
 Shell (b) worked!

 ![image](https://user-images.githubusercontent.com/110210595/185814276-6c882b38-ce84-4183-a828-49b30153bc7a.png)

-we can now cd /root and see what is there which is the root.txt flag! \
+we can now cd /root and see what is there which is the root.txt flag!<br>
 we have successfully rooted this box!

 ![image](https://user-images.githubusercontent.com/110210595/185814294-98c871d4-6e47-46cd-b258-79796039924c.png)